Estherokafor05/HiringRoomQATest/README.md

-clone the git hub repository into a folder on your local computer import the API test collection folder into your postman Run the collection on postman
+clone the git hub repository into a folder on your local computer import the API test collection folder into your postman click on run the collection on postman